-- (1) The Offeror or Lessor represents that the financing \square does or \square does not involve a foreign entity? - (2) The Offeror or Lessor represents that the financing □ does or □ does not involve a foreign person? - (3) If the Offeror or Lessor indicates "does" in either paragraph (e)(1) or (2) of this clause, indicating foreign financing (as a foreign entity or foreign person), then enter the following information for the foreign financing (respond for each as applicable).
+(1) The Offeror or Lessor represents that the financing \Box does or \Box does not involve a foreign entity?

+(2) The Offeror or Lessor represents that the financing \Box does or \Box does not involve a foreign person?

+(3) If the Offeror or Lessor indicates "does" in either paragraph (e)(1) or (2) of this clause, indicating foreign financing (as a foreign entity or foreign person), then enter the following information for the foreign financing (respond for each as applicable).

 Legal name (do not use a "doing business as" name)

 Unique entity identifier (if available)

 Physical address

+Country